 Ahmedabad is India's first UNESCO World Heritage City and is also regarded as one of the fastest-growing cities in India.
 Also known as Amdavad, the city of Ahmedabad is the commercial hub and also the living symbol of the rich cultural heritage of Gujarat state.
 Popularly called the Land of Gandhi, Ahmedabad is closely associated with Mohandas Karamchand Gandhi, the father of the nation.
 It .....

 Trip Duration (From Patan - Including Travel): Full Day

 #11 of 11 Places to Visit in Patan

-At a distance of 166 km from Udaipur, 233 km from Ahmedabad, 273 km from Jodhpur, 440 km from Jaisalmer, 496 km from Jaipur, 546 km from Indore, 753 km from Delhi and 770 km from Mumbai, Mount Abu is a popular hill station in the Aravalli Range in Sirohi district of Rajasthan near the border with Gujarat.
-Mount Abu is one of the best hill stations in India and also one of the top places to visit in Rajasthan.
+At a distance of 166 km from Udaipur, 233 km from Ahmedabad, 273 km from Jodhpur, 440 km from Jaisalmer, 496 km from Jaipur, 546 km from Indore, 753 km from Delhi, and 770 km from Mumbai, Mount Abu is a popular hill station in the Aravalli Range in the Sirohi district of Rajasthan near the border with Gujarat.
+It is one of the best hill stations in India, and among the top places to visit in Rajasthan.

-Mount Abu is the only hill station in the deserts of Rajasthan and is located at an altitude of 1220 m.
+Located at an altitude of 1220 m, Mount Abu is the only hill station in Rajasthan state.
 It lies at the top of a granite peak on the magnificent Aravalli Ranges and is covered with lush green forests.
 Guru Shikhar is the highest peak of the range, at 1,722 m above sea level.
 This enchanting hill station is 22 km long and 9 km wide.
-It is referred to as an oasis in the desert due to several lakes and waterfalls situated in the hills.
+It is referred to as an oasis in the desert due to several lakes and waterfalls situated in the hills. .....